Formal extension of noncommutative tensor-triangular support varieties: Introduction

 \begin{theorem}[\Cref{stablecat-summary}] Let $\bC$ be a finite tensor category with stable category $\ul{\bC}$ and categorical center $C^\bullet$ such that $\Ext^\bullet_{\bC}(A,A)$ is finitely-generated as a $C^\bullet$-module, for each $A \in \bC$.
 Then the central cohomological support $\suppC$ admits a faithful extension to $\ul{\Ind(\bC)}$ if either of the following conditions holds: \begin{enumerate} \item $\Proj C^\bullet$ is Noetherian and central cohomological support is tensorial; \item $\Spc \ul{\bC}$ is Noetherian and $C^\bullet$ is finitely-generated. \end{enumerate}\end{theorem}

 This shows that one of the facets of \cite[Conjecture E]{NVY3} follows from the other conjectured results.

 The paper is organized as follows: in \Cref{sect-background} we review background on monoidal triangular geometry and support varieties.
 In \Cref{sect-extension}, we define extended support via Rickard idempotents in the noncommutative case, based on the classical commutative constructions.
 In \Cref{sect:tensor-of-balmer}, we prove that the extension of the Balmer support satisfies a generalized tensor prodouct property, and along the way give some useful descriptions of the extended Balmer supports of the Rickard idempotents themselves.
 In \Cref{sect-extcomp}, we prove that any extension of a support equipped with a comparison map (that is, a map of topological spaces with compatibility properties that allow a ``comparison" between the support in question and the Balmer support) is faithful, as long as either the Balmer spectrum of $\bK^c$ is Noetherian or $\bK^c$ is has a thick generator.
+As a consequence, we show that our extension of the Balmer support is the unique extension of the Balmer support which is both faithful and satisfies the generalized tensor product property.
 In \Cref{sect-tensorial}, we show that if the Balmer spectrum is Noetherian, then any faithful and realizing support which satisfies a generalized tensor product property and admits a faithful extension also admits a comparison map.
 In \Cref{sect-surj}, we prove that if a support map is induced by a surjective map from a Noetherian Balmer spectrum, then the extension of that support is faithful.
 Lastly, in \Cref{sect-centralcoh}, we turn our attention to the specific case of stable categories of finite tensor categories, and prove \Cref{maintheorem-central}, that is, that extended central cohomological support is faithful under certain assumptions.
 We then apply these results to answer a question of Pevtsova--Witherspoon \cite{pevtsova2015tensor}, which recovers using different techniques a theorem of Negron--Pevtsova \cite{NP2023a}.